datahub-project/datahub/docs/how/updating-datahub.md

   If stateful ingestion is enabled, running ingestion with latest cli version will perform all required cleanup.
 Otherwise, we recommend soft deleting all databricks data via the DataHub CLI:
     `datahub delete --platform databricks --soft` and then reingesting with latest cli version.
+- #9601 - The Unity Catalog(UC) ingestion source config `include_hive_metastore` is now enabled by default.
+This requires config `warehouse_id` to be set.
+You can disable `include_hive_metastore` by setting it to `False` to avoid ingesting legacy hive metastore catalog in Databricks.

 ### Potential Downtime